bingao/tinned/README.md

 * Remove class `StateOperator`, such that the coupled-cluster operator is represented by the matrix multiplication of coupled-cluster amplitudes and the transpose of excitation operators.
+* Type of perturbation frequency is changed to `SymEngine::RCP<const SymEngine::Basic>`.